Setting Up and Testing Sophos Firewall Application Control

 TLS Inspection and Recognition

-This is not always sufficient for reliable recognition.
-If an application is not recognized as expected over HTTPS, you should check:
+If an application is not recognised as expected over HTTPS, you should check:

 - Is the traffic running through the correct firewall rule?